scottaohara/clear-text-field-button/README.md

 ## Required Markup

-The most minimal required markup for this pattern is as follows:
+The minimal required markup for this pattern:
 ```html
 <custom-clear>
   <input>
 </custom-clear>
 ```

-Though you're going to want to provide more information than that.
+But let's be serious, you'll need to provide more information than that, and will often want your label to be positioned 'on top' of your text field.

 ```html
 <label for=ex>Example</label>